ying-tang/help-documentation/_commontech/Customer_3.0.1_Point_Release.md

  * The command `neutron net-list` no longer lists subnet information for the `external` network.
 Starting in this release, you can use the command `neutron net-ip-availability-show external` to get that information.

- * Keystone now allows users to update their own properties in Horizon.
+ * Keystone now allows users to update their own passwords in Horizon.
 Additional workaround: Customers also can change the password by selecting **Settings -> Change Password**.

  * Previously, customers have been unable to set quotas in **Horizon**.
 This is a known upstream limitation, already given in the Known Limitations section of the [3.0.0 Release Notes](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Customer_3.0.0_Release_Notes/), which we are now overriding to resolve in our deployments.